entekadesign/kobold-alarm-clock-card/README.md

 </div>
 <br><br>

-# Kobold: A feature-rich alarm clock for Home Assistant
+# Kobold: A multi-alarm clock for Home Assistant

-Install the Kobold custom card on your Home Assistant (HA) instance to turn almost any device running HA Companion or a web browser into a multi-alarm clock.
+Install the Kobold custom card on your Home Assistant (HA) instance to turn almost any device running HA Companion or a web browser into a customizable alarm clock.

 ## Features: